bennn/trivial/popl-2017/OUTLINE.md

 limits of the extensions (need a value), suggestions to overcome limits (assertions, better analysis), even more extensions + implications

+"""
+Our technique is implemented as a library of local transformations that compose to form a function @exact{$\elaborate$} defined over syntactically well-formed terms.
+Using the library is a one-line change for existing programs; however, the user may wish to remove type casts made redundant by the elaboration.
+"""

 4. friends.scrbl